Intranet adoption: how to get employees on board with a new intranet

-Setting up for intranet adoption success
+5. Setting up for intranet adoption success

 Communication is the first step toward getting your team on board and prepared for change.
 As soon as C-Suite is on board and you get the go-ahead, you need to start communicating with employees exactly what is going to happen so they can get excited.
 As previously stated, employees need to feel that they have a voice and are involved in the process.

 When communicating the intranet adoption plan, include some statistics you found in your intranet needs analysis employee survey of employee dissatisfaction and how you will be addressing that through the intranet solution.
-Show them the results of what they said they wanted from an intranet, and then show them how you are responding to that feedback.
+Show them the results of what they said they wanted from an intranet system, and then show them how you are responding to that feedback.

 Then, make sure to train, train, and train again!
 Hold meetings to discuss the upcoming change, answer as many questions and concerns as possible, and then begin the training process.
 Provide short, effective trainings for the entire staff to go over the general workings of the intranet, to set up expectations, and to get used to the UI.
 And keep training, even after implementation!

-After the roll-out
+6. After the intranet roll-out

 Because of possible barriers, it’s important to view your intranet adoption as a holistic process and an internal cultural shift, not just the latest technology.
 Explain to employees the shift that is going to occur and guide them through it.
 They now have full access to information and full communication capabilities with all staff, so the workplace hierarchy will be dissipated and staff will be unified.
-Employees will be empowered by these tools, and the success of the intranet is in their hands.
+Employees will be empowered by these tools, and the success of the intranet system is in their hands.